 Thank you for your interest in Buffalo County 4-H!

 Our program is open to ALL YOUTH, of ALL ABILITIES ages 5 to 18.
-Annual enrollment is now open for the 2024-2025 4-H year!
-If youth wish to exhibit at the 2025 Buffalo County Fair, they must be enrolled by the June 15 deadline!
+Annual enrollment is NOW OPEN for the 2025-2026 4-H year!
+If youth wish to exhibit at the 2026 Buffalo County Fair, they must be enrolled by the June 15 deadline!
 Youth and Volunteers need to enroll each year.
 To enroll in Buffalo County 4-H, visit 4-H Online and log in with your previous year's credentials, or if you are new, create an account.
 The cost of enrollment is $10 per Traditional 4-H youth ages 8-18 (as of January 1 of the current year) and $5 per Clover Kid youth ages 5-7 (as of January 1 of the current year).
 To use a debit or credit card, payment must be made in 4-H Online as part of the initial enrollment.
 You can also pay at the Extension office by cash or check only.

 Clubs